What is Radiofrequency Ablation (RFA)?

 What are the risks of Radiofrequency Ablation (RFA)?

-- Aches and swelling, though these are very common and easy to manage through compression and over-the-counter pain relief
+- Aches and swelling.
+These are very common side effects, and you can easily manage them through compression and over-the-counter pain relief

 - Pigmentation or ‘staining’ on the skin as your body absorbs the vein